roastercode/MAAS/README.md

-#### MAS need mussh, if your distro does not have packaged it, get the source!
+#### MAS is now autonomous in front the missing MUSSH in different distro
-#### Or request your favorite distro maintainer to package it for you
+#### But you can request your favorite distro maintainer to package it for your prefered distro ;-)

 	- MUSSH - https://sourceforge.net/projects/mussh/